xerris/chat-app-socket-io/README.md

 ## Starting the Application Locally

-The server and client are two separate applications, they must both be running in parrallel.
+The server and client are two separate applications, they must both be running in parallel.
 You will need to rename the .env.example files in client/ and server/ to .env

 ## Run Client & Server